junxit/us-congress-bills-113/metadata.md

 - 2013-03-22 — Introduced in Senate
 - 2013-03-22 — Referred to the Committee on Rules and Administration. (text of measure as introduced: CR S2339)
+- 2013-04-08 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2013-04-08 — Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2013-04-08 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S2474)
+- 2013-04-08 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S2474)